Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation-initial-setup.md

 type == "guardian.validation.triggered" AND tag.application=="appnamehere"
 ```

+> Note: `tag.application` is not related to any other Dynatrace configuration.

 You will need to replace `appnamehere` with a value of your choice for the application name.
 This value would be used during the CLI execution to trigger this specific workflow.

 <img src="./assets/workflow-filter.png"  width="675" height="400">